Stamps Banneker/Key Scholars at University of Maryland

 2014 Stamps Banneker/Key Scholars

 Muftiat Ogunsanya graduated number one in her class from Reservoir High School in Howard County.
-She studies computer science and is a member of the Design Cultures, and Creativity (DCC) Honors program in the Honors College.
+She studies computer science on the pre-med track, and she is a member of the Design Cultures, and Creativity (DCC) program in the Honors College and the Office of Multi-Ethnic Student Education’s Academic Excellence Society.
 She is currently an undergraduate research assistant for the University of Maryland’s Clinical and Cognitive Neuroscience Laboratory.
-Additionally, Muftiat is a recruitment ambassador for the College of Mathematical and Natural Sciences and a lab manager for DCC.
-Muftiat’s hobbies include traveling, participating in community service, and listening to music.
+Additionally, Muftiat is an ambassador for the College of Mathematical and Natural Sciences as well as the Honors College.
+In summer 2016, she conducted medical imaging research in the radiology department at University of Chicago Hospital as a part of the Medix program through NSF Research Experience for Undergraduates.
+Muftiat’s hobbies include traveling, cooking, and watching movies.

 Joseph Piscitelli was one of the top graduates from Christopher Columbus High School in Miami, Florida.
-He is a Business major with interest in pursing Marketing, Information Systems, or Accounting.
-At the University of Maryland, he is a member of both the QUEST Honors Fellows Program and the University Honors program.
-During Freshman year, he served the Residence Hall Association as Vice President of Communications for Hagerstown Hall.
-Thanks to the Stamps Scholars program, he was able to attend the national convention in Atlanta, Georgia and serve as a Stamps Scholar board member.
-In summer 2015, he worked as a camp counselor at the University of Miami's Mini Canes Sports Recreational Camp.
-In his free time, Joseph enjoys rooting for Philadelphia and Miami sports teams, playing golf, watching The Office, and hanging out with friends.
+At the University of Maryland, he is an Accounting major and a member of both the QUEST Honors Fellows Program as well as the University Honors program.
+Additionally, he serves on the executive board of his fraternity, Kappa Alpha Order, as Number V (Historian).
+In summer 2016, he attended an externship with PriceWaterhouseCooper in Washington, D.C., then worked as a camp counselor at the University of Miami’s Mini Canes Sports Recreational Camp.
+In his free time, Joseph enjoys rooting for Philadelphia and Miami sports teams, playing golf, and watching The Office.

 Katie Goetz was the number one graduate in her class from Oakdale High School, just outside of Frederick, Maryland.
-She is a sophomore materials science and engineering major in the University Honors program.
-At the University of Maryland, she is active in Engineers without Borders.
-She also is the Vice President of Membership Programming for the Alpha Chi Omega sorority.
+She studies Mechanical Engineering major and is in the University Honors program.
+At the University of Maryland, she is the Vice President of Membership Programming for the Alpha Chi Omega sorority.
+She is also the Junior Vice President of Pi Tau Sigma, an honors mechanical engineering fraternity, as well as an ambassador for the Clark School of Engineering.
+In the fall, she returns as a teaching fellow for the Introduction to Engineering course for her third semester of teaching.
 Through the Stamps Scholars program she has had the opportunity to serve and as a Stamps Scholar board member, attend the national convention in Atlanta, GA, and attend a robotics conference at the US Naval Academy.
-During summer 2015, she participated in a NSF Research Experience for Undergrads in the Mechanical Engineering department of the University of Arkansas.
-In the fall, she will be a teaching fellow for the Introduction to Engineering course.
-Her hobbies include painting, watching sports, and traveling.
-In August 2015 she will be backpacking around Europe for two weeks.
+During summer 2016, she will be interning for Textron Unmanned Systems as a systems engineering intern.
+She plans to study abroad in Glasgow, Scotland during the Spring 2017 semester.

 2013 Stamps Banneker/Key Scholars

 Aayush Thapa was one of the top graduates from Watkins Mill High School in Montgomery County.
 He studies Engineering and is a member of the Gemstone Program at Maryland.
 His interdisciplinary research team within the Gemstone program examines the role of cattail fiber in cleaning oil spills.
 Aayush’s hobbies include playing cricket and table tennis and painting.
 Having already volunteered in Nepal, Aayush has played a leadership role in raising relief funds for the victims of the Nepal earthquake.
-In 2015, Aayush participated in an NSF funded REU at Georgia Tech.
-He has also served as an Undergraduate Teaching Fellow for Mechanics I class and participated in Clark School of Engineering's RISE Leadership Academy.
+Aayush participates in the Clark School RISE Leadership Academy, a two-year program that cultivates skills in research, instruction, service, and entrepreneurship.
+He has worked at the Georgia Institute of Technology through the NSF Research Experiences for Undergraduates program, and he spent the spring semester abroad in Manchester, England.